flybywiresim/docs/docs/dev-corner/development-projects/ace.md

 6. Open a new terminal and go to your a32nx clone folder and run: `npm run serve:efb` This allows to see any changes to the instrument's code nearly instantaneously.

-To interact with the EFB via mouse you need to click enter to turn on interactive mode
+To interact with the EFB via mouse, you need to click enter to turn on interactive mode.

 ### Example Config